Corvusoft/restq/documentation/DESIGN.md

 ### Formatter

-Interface detailing the required contract for Formatter extensions.
+Interface detailing the required contract for Format extensions.
 The concept of a format within RestQ is that of a document structure i.e JSON, XML, YAML, HTML.

 ```
  +------------------+---------------------+